Erwin Sick

-Erwin Sick (3 November 1909 in Heilbronn – 3 December 1988) was a German inventor and entrepreneur.
+Erwin Sick (3 November 1909 – 3 December 1988) was a German inventor and entrepreneur who was born in Heilbronn.

 Life and career

-1924 Erwin Sick began his professional career with an apprenticeship in optometry and then attended the College of Optics and Precision Mechanics in Göttingen.
+Erwin Sick began his professional career in 1924 with an apprenticeship in optometry and then attended the College of Optics and Precision Mechanics in Göttingen.
 In 1932 he got a job at Siemens & Halske, where he initially worked in the computer lab.
 From 1934 to 1939 Erwin Sick held various positions at Siemens, Bosch and Askania Werke AG initially as a designer and later as an engineer.
 There he was involved in development projects on color film, cinema technology, astronomical and physical devices.

 In 1939 he became head of the Laboratory of Optical Works A&C Steinheil & Söhne, Munich.
 In 1945 he quit the job and ventured into self-employment.
 Because he was politically unencumbered, Erwin Sick received his license to "Practice his profession as an engineer" on 26 September 1946 by the American military government.
 That was the birth of the company that later became known as Sick AG.

-In June 1951 "German Inventors and Innovations Fair" was held in Munich where Sick presented his first finished wooden model of Photoelectric sensor and received a certificate "for creative performance".
-The successful patent application of the invented Photoelectric sensors and Autocollimation by Erwin Sick on 20 October meant a breakthrough in technical devices and based an entire equipment program.
+In June 1951 "German Inventors and Innovations Fair" was held in Munich where Sick presented his first finished wooden model of a photoelectric sensor and received a certificate "for creative performance".
+The successful patent application of the invented photoelectric sensors and autocollimation on 20 October was a breakthrough in technical devices and lead to the development of an entire equipment program.

-On 3 December 1988 Erwin Sick died at the age of 79 years after a heart attack.
+In 1972 Sick patented the light curtain, a factory safety device.

-Also see this video describing his life.
+Sick died on 3 December 1988 of a heart attack.